Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Nov 05, 2018

-Under California Vehicle Code Section 14601.2, it's a crime to knowingly drive when your license has been suspended or revoked because of a conviction for driving under the influence drugs or alcohol or other DUI-related offenses.
+Under California Vehicle Code Section 14601.2, it's a crime to knowingly drive when your license has been suspended or revoked because of a conviction for driving under the influence of drugs or alcohol or other DUI-related offenses.

-Also, if somebody is caught driving on a suspended license, a lot of times — especially for an alcohol-related offense — their car will be impounded for thirty days and they won't be able to get it out.
-A lot of times we have to deal with that when we help the registered owner.
+Also, if somebody is caught driving on a suspended license, a lot of times — especially for an alcohol-related offense — their car will be impounded for thirty days, and they won't be able to get it out.
+We often have to deal with that when we help the registered owner.

-Defenses to Driving on a Suspended License
+Defenses for Driving on a Suspended License

-Another thing that I'm able to do in a lot of these suspended license cases is get them reduced down to misdemeanors and infractions, and even the lesser charge like a 12500 of the Vehicle Code which is just driving with no license, which is usually just a small fine and a lot of times we can convert that even down to an infraction.
+Another thing that I'm able to do in a lot of these suspended license cases is get them reduced down to misdemeanors and infractions, and even the lesser charge like a 12500 of the Vehicle Code, which is just driving with no license, which is usually just a small fine and a lot of times we can convert that even down to an infraction.

 About the Author